xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 So we decided to clean things up and try to make sense of it all.

-First we need to step back and think back why we're use something in the first place and then from there decide what goes where.
+First, we need to step back and think back why we're using something in the first place and then from there decide what goes where.

 ## JIRA and Confluence

-Confluence is sort of like a intranet wiki page.
-This is where information which seldom change, like company adminstrative procedures, or overall business plans for the year are placed.
-We also use Confluence to lay down high level requirements of a particular project, which then will be divided into several tickets in JIRA to worked upon.
+Confluence is sort of like an intranet wiki page.
+This is where information which seldom changes, like company administrative procedures, or overall business plans for the year are placed.
+We also use Confluence to lay down high-level requirements of a particular project, which then will be divided into several tickets in JIRA to worked upon.

-JIRA is a task manager that allows you to define the tasks, who will do it and any time contraints it has.
-JIRA also has tools to allow you to easily pull quantative data of your team's tasks to manage it easier.
+JIRA is a task manager that allows you to define the tasks, who will do it and any time constraints it has.
+JIRA also has tools to allow you to easily pull quantitative data of your team's tasks to manage it easier.

 Discussions on a particular ticket sometimes go to the Comments section of that ticket in JIRA, or sometimes to a channel in Slack.
 This makes it difficult for